wp-insider/simple-membership/simple-membership/readme.txt

 5. Example of membership level management.

 == Changelog ==

+= WIP =
+- Updated the plugin name to "Simple Membership" in the main PHP file to match the plugin slug and readme file.

 = 4.6.4 =
 - Added a new feature to limit failed login attempts.
 Read the [failed login limit documentation](https://simple-membership-plugin.com/configuring-the-failed-login-attempt-limit-feature/) for more information.